 2:30 – After explain her plumbing issue, the prospect proceeds to give her location and explain how she’s close to the plumber.
 The plumber replies that the way he works is that he charges $200 per hour for the first hour and then $100 per hour after that, plus materials.

 2:45 – The prospect replies “well that’s expensive” to which the plumber answers “it’s because Manhattan is expensive”.

 2:55 – The prospect then proposes that the plumber come out and “asses the situation and give an estimate” (typically this is exactly what you want to hear from a prospect).
 The plumber replies that “the person coming out to see you gets paid salary” and then he continues to be passive-aggressive and says “unless you can convince the person to work for free” (yes, he actually said this).
 He then proceeds to explain how the technicians are on salary and why that customer should pay for them to come out and look at her situation.

 3:55 – The plumber goes on to say “it’s the same as you, you expect to get paid if you are working” to which the prospect replies “well I’m a lawyer and it’s different”.
 The plumber then responds “I’ve had tons of meetings with lawyers – you guys charge for consultations.
 It’s the same as you.”

 This call is particularly difficult to listen to.
 Not only did he not close a very hot lead, but the conversation was hostile and awkward.

-The conversation could have went drastically different if the plumber used a different approach and a different script.
+The conversation could have gone drastically different if the plumber used a different approach and a different script.

-The first thing you need to do when selling is establish credibility.
+The first thing you need to do when selling is to establish credibility.

 In this example the plumber never sold himself or his company, meaning he never gave the customer a reason to want to hire him.
 The conversation went from her explaining her plumbing issue to a discussion about price.
 The plumber didn’t build any value around why the customer should pay the price he charges.